meleongg/melvinteo.com/posts/cpsc-110.md

 ### Final Thoughts:

 Coming from a background working with higher-level programming languages, learning Racket syntax was a little tedious due to its unique syntax.
-However, for those looking to pursue Computer Science, CPSC 110 introduces foundational CS concepts (tree traversals, graphs, etc.) that you will revisit in later courses, in other programming languages of course.
+However, for those looking to pursue Computer Science, CPSC 110 introduces foundational CS concepts (tree traversals, graphs, etc.) that you will revisit in later courses using other programming languages.
 All in all, CPSC 110 was a fair course that was rewarding given that you put in a corresponding amount of effort.

 ### Main Resources:
 - [Main CPSC 110 Page](https://cs110.students.cs.ubc.ca/admin/syllabus.html#welcome)